Gostkowski finally delivers in Titans' 16-14 win at Denver - WHIZ News

-DENVER (AP) — New kicker Stephen Gostkowski avoided a disastrous debut with the Tennessee Titans in the nick of time.
+DENVER (AP) — New kicker Stephen Gostkowski avoided a disastrous debut with the Tennessee Titans and just in time.

 The Titans escaped Denver with a 16-14 victory Monday night on Gostkowski’s 25-yard field goal with 17 seconds left after he’d missed four kicks, one in each quarter.

+Titans coach Mike Vrabel said he had no qualms about sending Gostkowski out for the game-winner.

+“Nope. and they did, obviously, because they weren’t using their timeouts and they were banking on him missing,” Vrabel said.
+“And we all got to do our job.
+And again, it’s not on just one player.
+We’ll get this stuff fixed.
+We got a lot of faith in our players.
+Excited to get out of here with a win.
+This is a tough place to play.”

-Gostkowski missed three field goals: wide left, wide right and a block, and he missed an extra point.
+Gostkowski missed three field goals: one wide left, another wide right and then a block, and he missed an extra point that loomed large until he atoned for his awful night at the very end.

+“You can’t expect him to miss them all,” said Broncos defender Jurrell Casey, who was traded from Tennessee in the offseason.

 Gostkowski never missed three field goals in a game during his 14 seasons in New England, where he won three Super Bowl rings, made four Pro Bowls and left this offseason as the Patriots’ all-time leading scorer.